 These courses are designed to introduce the student to literary interpretation through readings in various interest areas.
-The following courses are offered as interest permits:
+The following courses are offered as interest permits: Contact the department for details.

-ENGL 173 GE: Literature of War

-ENGL 174 GE: Literature and Religion

-ENGL 175 GE: Biblical Literature

-ENGL 177 GE: Environmental Literature

-ENGL 178 GE: Horror and Fantasy

-ENGL 180 GE: Literature and Science
+ENGL 173 GE: Literature of War ENGL 174 GE: Literature and Religion ENGL 175 GE: Biblical Literature ENGL 177 GE: Environmental Literature ENGL 178 GE: Horror and Fantasy ENGL 180 GE: Literature and Science